percona/percona-server-mongodb-operator/e2e-tests/README.md

 ### Skipping backup tests on S3-compatible storage

 Making backups [on S3-compatible storage](https://www.percona.com/doc/kubernetes-operator-for-psmongodb/backups.html#making-scheduled-backups) needs creating Secrets to have the access to the S3 buckets.
-There is an environment variable which allows to skip all tests which require such Secrets.
+There is an environment variable enabled by default, which skips all tests requiring such Secrets:

 ```
 SKIP_BACKUPS_TO_AWS_GCP=1